-The Scholarly Communication in Africa Programme (SCAP) is a research and implementation initiative aimed at increasing the visibility and developmental impact of a spectrum of research outputs from universities in Southern Africa.
-SCAP’s dual research activity and technology implementation initiative is guided by its grounding in Cultural Historical Activity Theory (CHAT) and can be illustrated as follows:
+The Scholarly Communication in Africa Programme (SCAP) was a research and implementation initiative aimed at increasing the visibility and developmental impact of a spectrum of research outputs from universities in Southern Africa.
+It was funded by the International Development Research Centre (IDRC) and ran from March 2010 to August 2013.

-The programme is jointly hosted by the Centre for Educational Technology (CET) and the Research Office at the University of Cape Town.
-It engages in study sites which are cross-disciplinary and cross-faculty at the universities of Botswana, Cape Town, Mauritius and Namibia, and undertakes participatory research in order to:
+The programme was jointly hosted by the Centre for Educational Technology (CET) and the Research Office at the University of Cape Town.
+It engaged in four study sites which were cross-disciplinary and cross-faculty in nature:

-For more detailed information on the programme’s research framework, please refer to the About Us page.
+For more detailed information on the programme’s research framework and methodology, please refer to the About Us page.

 Eve Gray Blogs